VenKamikaze/BitRiot/README.md

 # Build

 To build the game, first make sure you have the necessary dependencies installed on your system.
-The main master branch is now using SDL2 and libRocket.
+The main master branch is now using SDL2 and RmlUI.
 Assuming you are compiling this branch, you will need:
-CMake 3.4.3, SDL 2.0.x, SDL2_mixer and SDL2_ttf, SDL2_image, libRocket v1.3+.
+CMake 3.4.3, SDL 2.0.x, SDL2_mixer and SDL2_ttf, SDL2_image, RmlUI v1.3+.

 on ubuntu/debian:
 ```